hasongc01/A-B-Testing-Ad-Monetization-Strategy/README.md

 - The number of page visits to restaurant pages in a month.
 These measure engagement and visibility, though reservations are the ultimate outcome.

-# 4. Experimentation Goal
-The main goal of this experiment is to assess causal impact of sponsored ads across the platform.

-Two Business Strategies can be developed from this experiment:
-- If ads are impactful → increase subscription pricing via competitor analysis.
-- If new ad design performs better → roll out platform-wide.

-# 5. Randomization Control & Balance Check
+# 4. Randomization Control & Balance Check
 Randomization Unit
 - Individual restaurants that do not currently subscribe to RG’s ads.